 Hanoi smooths administrative process for foreign-invested projects

-The Hanoitimes - For land-related projects, foreign investors can now submit the proposal directly to the city’s task force specialized in aiding project implementation for speedy approval process.
+For land-related projects, foreign investors can now submit the proposal directly to the city’s task force specialized in aiding project implementation for speedy approval process.

 While there have been delays in the approval process of new foreign-invested projects, the Hanoi People’s Committee has decided to allow investors to submit their proposals directly to the city’s task force specialized in aiding project implementation.

 This mechanism is applied to land-related projects, which has been stated in a legal document recently released by the Hanoi People’s Committee to ensure efficiency in attracting foreign direct investment (FDI) into the city in the future.